How to Lose Your Double Chin (Includes 3 Simple Exercise Videos)

-A double chin is not just fat.
-A double chin is mainly caused by the slacking of muscles at the front of the neck.
-So even for those of you who are a little on the plump side, toning the neck muscles with the chin-ups exercise shown in the video will soon reduce the size of your double chin simply on a localized level.
+Even for those of you who are a little on the plump side, toning the neck muscles with the "Head Lifts" exercise will soon reduce the size of your double chin .
 Now let's get started.

-1. Lie flat on the floor, on your back, pull up your knees and rest your hands by your sides.
+- Lie flat on the floor on your back, pull up your knees and rest your hands by your sides.

-2. Now focus your attention on your neck.
+- Now focus your attention on the back of your neck.
 Keep your chin down.
 When you feel comfortable, take a deep in-breath through the nose.

-3. Slowly lift your head off the floor while breathing out through the mouth, and hold it in mid-air.
+- Slowly lift your head only an inch off the floor while breathing out through the mouth, and hold it in mid-air.
 Feels heavy what?

-4. When you can no longer hold your head off the floor, gently put yourit down and have a rest.
+- When you can no longer hold your head off the floor, gently put it down and have a rest.

-6. Do a second Chin-Up, but this time lift your head a little higher as far up as you can while aiming the tip of your chin towards your breast bone, and hold it there for as long as possible without causing too much strain on the neck.
+- Do a second Head Lift, but this time lift your head a little higher as far up as you can while aiming the tip of your chin towards your breast bone, and hold it there for as long as possible without causing too much strain on the neck.

-7. Again gently put your head down on the floor and slowly move your neck loose to relax it.
+- Again gently put your head down on the floor and slowly move your neck loose from side to side to relax it.

-8. Repeat the Chin-Up four or five times only in the beginning.
-Later, as you get stronger, do as many as you can manage without too much strain on your neck.
+- Repeat the Head Lift four or five times only in the beginning.
+Later, as your neck becomes stronger, do as many Head Lifts as you can manage without too much strain on your neck.

-9. To finish the Chin-Ups exercise, come up to sitting or standing and release all tension in the neck by doing slow neck rolls.
+- To finish the Head Lift exercise, come up to sitting or standing and release all tension in the neck by doing slow neck rolls.

 Everyone wants to get rid of a double chin but keen beginners tend to overdo it.

 You must be patient to achieve results.
 Remember my motto: "No Pain, Just Gain".
-Chin-Ups are strenuous on the neck so do them slowly, and don't do too many until you feel strong enough.
+Head Lifts are quite strenuous on the neck so do them slowly, and don't do too many.
+Wait until you feel strong enough.

 Important: Fully rest your head and neck on the floor after each repetition, and don't forget to breathe.